RV Wind Generator While Driving: Good or Bad Idea

 Cost-effective

 It can power your entire RV, so it dramatically cuts down the travel cost.
-Moreover, wind generators work well with batteries, which is why it reduces battery maintenance and replacement cost.
+Moreover, wind generators work well with batteries, which is why they reduce battery maintenance and replacement costs.

 -